vinayak7416/car-price-prediction/README.md

 I have used the RandomForestRegressor to solve this ML problem.
 Credit: www.kaggle.com
 This project is a Machine Learning based Web Application.
 It can detect whether the Car Price of Yours.
 This web application was diployed in Amazon Web Services(AWS).
-You can view the app here (http://carpriceprediction-env-1.eba-k8asyuv3.us-east-1.elasticbeanstalk.com/)

 Car Valuation:India:
 GIF